-To track the performance of the MSCI World SRI Filtered PAB Index (the "Index").
+To track the performance of the MSCI World ESG Broad CTB Select Index (the "Index").

-The Index is an equity index based on the MSCI World index representative of the large and mid-cap stocks across 23 developed market countries (as of November 2021) (the "Parent Index").
-The Index provides exposure to companies with outstanding environmental, social and governance ("ESG") ratings and excludes companies whose products have negative social or environmental impacts.
-Additionally, the Index aims to represent the performance of a strategy that reweights securities based upon the opportunities and risks associated with the climate transition to meet the EU Paris-aligned benchmark ("EU PAB") regulation minimum requirements.
+The Index is an equity index based on the MSCI World Index representative of the large and mid-cap stocks across 23 developed market countries (as of November 2021) (the "Parent Index").
+The Index excludes companies whose products have negative social or environmental impacts, while overweighting companies with strong ESG Score.
+Additionally, the Index aims to represent the performance of a strategy that reweights securities based upon the opportunities and risks associated with the climate transition to meet the EU Climate Transition Benchmark (EU CTB) regulation minimum requirements.